mhb7766/LEDpriceupdate/README.md

 # LED Price Update Script
 This purpose of this program is to generate a .csv with updated product prices to be uploaded to the ecommerce site.
 You will need a list of current prices and a new price sheet for it to work.
 It works by merging data from existing price sheets and new price sheets.
-Currently, this program will only update records where the SKU or product code on the new price sheet exactly matches that of the existing price sheet.

 ## Getting Started